cloudcreativity/ddd-modules/docs/guide/application/commands.md

 :::tip
-If you're writing middleware that is only meant to be used for a specific command, do not implement the `CommandMiddlewareInterface`.
+If you're writing middleware that is only meant to be used for a specific command, do not implement the `CommandMiddleware` interface.
 Instead, use the same signature but change the type-hint for the command to the command class your middleware is designed to be used with.
 :::

-If you want to write middleware that can be used with both commands and queries, implement the `BusMiddlewareInterface`
+If you want to write middleware that can be used with both commands and queries, implement the `BusMiddleware` interface
 instead:

 ```php